gebbber/responsify-express/README.md

 ***
 ## Quick Start: Basic Use as Response Functions:

-Import '`responsify`' and then '`app.use`' it before any routes that will use the response functions:
+Import `responsify` and then `app.use` it before any routes that need the response functions:
 ```javascript
 const { responsify } = require('responsify-express');